shyam-nalluri/python_programming_exercises/Readme.md

 # Application to convert Roman Numbers
----
 # Folder structure
 * The **root** folder contains basic hello world program and other folders which contain application and test cases.
-* **roman_numeral_converter** folder contains code to convert the roman numbers to arabic and Arabic numbers to roman
+* **application** folder contains code to convert the roman numbers to arabic and Arabic numbers to roman
 * **tests** folder contains the test cases for the application

 # Instructions to run hello world.py